 http://www.aliyun.com can access the objects in the bucket.

-- The referer field supports the wildcard “*“ and “?”.
+The referer field supports the wildcard “*“ and “?”.

-- Users can set whether to allow access requests with empty referer fields.
+Users can set whether to allow access requests with empty referer fields.

 Asterisk “”: The asterisk can be used to represent 0 or multiple characters.
 If you are looking for an object name prefixed with AEW but have forgotten the remaining part, you can enter AEW* to search for all types of files starting with AEW, such as AEWT.txt, AEWU.EXE and AEWI.dll.
 If you want to narrow down the search scope, you can enter AEW*.txt to search for all .txt files starting with AEW, such as AEWIP.txt and AEWDF.txt.

 Question mark “?”: The question mark can be used to represent one character.
-If you enter love?, all types of files starting with love and ending with one character will be displayed, such as lovey and lovei.
+If you enter love?, all types of files starting with love and ending with one character get displayed, such as lovey and lovei.
 If you want to narrow the search scope, you can enter love?.doc to search for all .doc files starting with love and ending with one character, such as lovey.doc and loveh.doc.